Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Verification

-Thus, $\Qyes$ consist of the states that satisfy $\Spec$, and $\Qno$ consists of the states that do no satisfy $\Spec$ for every choice of adversary and action.
-An informative verification result minimizes the size $\Qposs$, the indeterminate set where no guarantees can be made with respect to $\Spec$.
+Thus, $\Qyes$ consist of the states that satisfy $\Spec$, and $\Qno$ consists of the states that do no satisfy $\Spec$ for every choice of adversary and action. $\Qposs$ is the set of indeterminant states for which no guarantees can be made with respect to $\Spec$ due to large uncertainty.